 In the Soviet Union Lenin had already turned his back on the self-activity of the masses and focused on loyalty to leaders, hence the stress on Labour’s leaders.
 Pankhurst raised the obvious objection that Labour voters would not trust such convoluted tactics.
 It was better to be open, direct and honest as an independent communist organisation.
 Besides, any disappointment with Labour leaders could simply end in political disillusionment with communism and socialism or lead to a swing to the right, or more to the point, trap communists in a project of transforming Labour.

 Lenin did advocate affiliation to the Labour Party.
 But he discussed Labour in terms of it not being a fully fledged centralised national party, as if it was still a federation of affiliated socialist societies and trade unions without an individual membership.
-This optimistic impression seems to have been given by the BSP Delegate to the Congress, lthough the mistake was Lenin’s.
-But Henderson’s version of New Labour – with a centralised national structure, individual membership, the block vote of trade union bureaucrats to out-vote the real members and the independence of Labour MPs from the sovereignty of the party conference – would not allow communist affiliation or allow communists to freely agitate within the Labour Party.
+This optimistic impression seems to have been given by the BSP Delegate to the Congress, Although the mistake was Lenin’s.
+But Arthur Henderson’s reorganisation of the Labour Party – with a centralised national structure, individual membership, the block vote of trade union bureaucrats to out-vote the real members, and the independence of Labour MPs from the sovereignty of the party conference – would not allow communist affiliation or allow communists to freely agitate within the Labour Party.

 Lenin also overestimated the revolutionary potential of the situation in 1920, as John McLean wrote in his open letter to Lenin.
 Parliamentary politics were not as unstable as Lenin assumed.
 Lenin also assumed the advanced workers had been or could easily be won over to communism with the help of the Russian leadership so the task was now winning over the less advanced workers who voted Labour.

-We should remember that the Labour Party was not a product of mass struggle nor even a social democratic party in the European sense, but a party which emerged from the bowels of the TUC and the trade union bureaucracy.
+We should remember that the Labour Party was not a product of mass struggle, nor even a social democratic party in the European sense, but a party which emerged from the bowels of the TUC ,and the trade union bureaucracy.
 The trade union link is not organic, but indirect and bureaucratic: there is no living connection with the mass of trade unionists in the workplace, much like the relationship between 19th century British trade union leaders and the Liberals, or union leaders and the Democrats in the USA.
-As Chris Ford has written in The Commune, “we do not have to settle for lesser evil capitalist alternatives”
+Why settle for lesser evil capitalist alternatives ?